Skip to content

 The Australian Connection

-Pioneering photographer Hurley, first gained prominence through his participation on Sir Ernest Shackleton’s ill-fated expedition to the Antarctic.
-Hurley’s celebrated images of battle scenes along the First World War’s Western Front are the finest of that period.
+Pioneering photographer Hurley, first gained prominence through his participation on Sir Ernest Shackleton’s ill-fated Antarctic expedition.
+His much celebrated images of battle scenes along the First World War’s Western Front are the finest of that period.

 Image: Frank Hurley | Credit: Australian War Memorial